Understanding Menopausal Symptoms: How Are Menopause And Anger Linked?

 Learn more about the connection between menopause and anger

 If you are experiencing difficulties managing your emotions during menopause, Regain can help.
 Regain is an online counseling platform that can match you with a licensed therapist.
-You can choose to chat discreetly via text or, if you prefer, on a video chat or over the phone.
-A licensed therapist can provide you with tools and strategies to help you overcome any challenges you may be going through so you can improve your mental health and overall wellbeing as you go through perimenopause and menopause.
+You can choose to chat discreetly via text or, if you prefer, video chat or over the phone.
+A licensed therapist can provide you with tools and strategies to help you overcome any challenges you may be going through so you can improve your mental health and overall well-being as you go through perimenopause and menopause.

 Counselor reviews

 “Lakesha was absolutely amazing!
-She helped me find myself and realize my self worth in such a short period!
+She helped me find myself and realize my self-worth in such a short period!
 I highly recommend her services she is FRESH and has amazing insight!”

 “My experience with Priscilla has been immensely helpful in better understanding myself and providing me with the tools to see my life and relationships with more clarity and compassion.”